ImaginaryLogs/CSOPESY-MCO1/README.md

 It remains responsive by using non-blocking polling through a platform-specific scanner (Windows uses `_kbhit/_getch`, POSIX uses raw `termios` + `select()` + `read()`).

-It keeps the prompt clean by allocating a cursor anchor and redrawing the buffer under a console mutex so typing never interleaves with marquee output.
+Moreover, it aims to keep the prompt clean by allocating a cursor anchor and redrawing the buffer under a console mutex so typing never interleaves with marquee output.

 ```21:48:src/os_agnostic/KeyboardHandler.hpp
 class KeyboardHandler : public Handler {